Marriage age in the United States: Marriage age

 The minimum marriage age was 12 years for females and 14 years for males under English civil law until 1753.
 By default, these provisions became the minimum marriage ages in colonial America.
 The English Marriage Act 1753 required a marriage to be covered by a license (requiring parental consent for those under 21) or the publication of banns (which parents of those under 21 could forbid).
 Additionally, the Church of England dictated that both the bride and groom must be at least 21 years of age to marry without the consent of their families.
-English common law inherited from England remained in force in the United States unless and until a specific state enacted a law to replace or modify it.
+English common law inherited from England remains in force in the United States unless and until a specific state enacted a law to replace or modify it.

 Age of consent

 In 1275, in England, as part of the rape law, the Statute of Westminster 1275, it was a misdemeanor to "ravish" a "maiden within age", whether with or without her consent.
 The phrase "within age" was interpreted by jurist Sir Edward Coke to mean the age of marriage, which at the time was 12 years.
 A 1576 law imposed more severe punishments for ravishing a girl for which the age of consent was set at 10 years.
-Jurist Sir Matthew Hale stated that both rape laws were valid at the same time..
-Under English common law the age of consent, apart of the law of rape, was 10 or 12 years and rape was defined as forceful sexual intercourse with a woman against her will.
+Jurist Sir Matthew Hale stated that both rape laws were valid at the same time.
+Under English common law the age of consent, as part of the law of rape, was 10 or 12 years and rape was defined as forceful sexual intercourse with a woman against her will.
 To convict a man of rape, both force and lack of consent had to be proven, except in the case of a girl who was under the age of consent.
 Since the age of consent applied in all circumstances, not just in physical assaults, the law also made it impossible for a girl under 12 years to consent to sexual activity.
 There was one exception: a man's acts with his wife (females over 12 years), to which rape law did not apply.